SaddFriends/Void/README.md

-Void is a minecraft 1.8.9 client focused for BlocksMc
+Void is a minecraft 1.8.9 Client